nmehlei/PaymentGateway/README.md

 # Overview
-This is an example project based on a Payment Gateway API that can act as an API for merchants to offer a way for shoppers to pay for a product.
+This is an example project of a Payment Gateway API that allows merchants to offer a way for shoppers to pay for a product.
-The project was implemented as an ASP.NET Core project with .NET Core 3.1.
+The project is implemented as an ASP.NET Core project with .NET Core 3.1.

 The solution contains the following projects (excluding unit test projects):
 * PaymentGateway.API, containing the API service